 Existing Conditions: The Dallas Floodway Extension includes several completed and future features.
 Completed projects within the Dallas Floodway Extension include the Chain of Wetlands, realignment of the Trinity River at Interstate Highway 45, and recreation features.
 The Dallas Floodway Extension features that are currently funded under the Supplemental Appropriations in the 2018 BBA include the future Lamar and Cadillac Heights Levees.
 The CWWTP Levee consists of an approximately three-mile ring levee around the City of Dallas wastewater treatment plant east of Interstate 45 and west of Cedar Crest Boulevard on the right bank of the Trinity River.
 The Upper and Lower Chain of Wetlands are a series of connected wetland cells supplied year round by reclaimed water from the CWWTP.
 During flood events, the Chain of Wetlands reduces flood risk by holding and slowly dispersing flood water at the same time providing wildlife habitat and recreation.
-The combined Upper and Lower Chain of Wetlands are approximately 217 acres, including 123 acres of emergent wetlands, 45 acres of open water, and 102 acres of grasslands.
+The combined Upper and Lower Chain of Wetlands, 45 acres of open water, and 102 acres of grasslands.
 Mitigation lands for the Dallas Floodway Extension are located downstream and total approximately 1,179 acres.